freenas/freenas-docs/userguide/snippets/alertevents.rst

 * non-optimal multipath states detected

-* ZFS pool status changes from "HEALTHY"
+* ZFS pool status changes from :guilabel:`HEALTHY`

 * a S.M.A.R.T. error occurs

 * the system dataset does not reside on the boot pool

-* the system is unable to bind to the "WebGUI IPv4 Address" set in :menuselection:`System --> General`
+* the system is unable to bind to the :guilabel:`WebGUI IPv4 Address` set in
+  :menuselection:`System --> General`

 * the system can not find an IP address configured on an iSCSI portal